-This easy Shepherd’s Pie (Gluten- and Dairy-Free) is savory, filling comfort food, with a little of everything!
-Easy to prepare in less than an hour and take to a potluck or young family’s house.
+This easy Shepherd’s Pie (Gluten- and Dairy-Free, Low-FODMAP) is savory, filling comfort food, with a little of everything!
+Easy to prepare in less than an hour and take to a potluck or just enjoy at home.
 Protein, vegetables, and a smooth, mashed-potato topping.
-Except for the cooking of the potatoes, a one-pot meal.
+Except for cooking the potatoes, it’s a one-pot meal.

 This is the fourth in a series of dinners that I have prepared for my daughter-in-law after her lactation consultant advised an elimination diet.
-(You can find out what we have been eating and more on this topic here.)
+(You can find out what we have been eating and more on elimination diets here.)

-I assure you that neither you or your eaters will notice anything missing!
-It’s really just a tasty layer of potatoes on a flavorful meat-vegetable mixture.
-I have written this recipe so that it is easy to use onions if you are eating them, and leave them out if not.
+I assure you that neither you nor your eaters will notice anything missing!
+This pie is really just a tasty layer of mashed potatoes on a flavorful meat-vegetable mixture.
+I have written this recipe so that it’s easy to use onions if you are eating them, and leave them out if not.

 Though I have a “typical” set of vegetables I mix into my Shepherd’s pie, this could be a clean-out-the refrigerator type of meal.
 Carrots and celery seem a must.
-Onions are not on our list now but we hope to have them back soon and have asafetida to enjoy in the meantime.
+Onions are not in this recipe except as an alternative, but would be a traditional ingredient in such a rustic pie.

 Yukon golds have become my favorite potato – they cook up well without being too starchy and have that wonderful, warm color — and they don’t disappoint in this topping.

-Peas seem a natural here, too — in fact, it’s one of my favorite ways to eat peas!
+Peas are delicious here, too — in fact, it’s one of my favorite ways to eat peas!
 Otherwise, be creative!
 For example, I threw in the yellow squash because I didn’t have green beans and because — why not add yellow to the color mix?

 For the filling:

-4 cloves garlic, minced (omit for an elimination diet
+- 4 cloves garlic minced (omit for low FODMAP)

-1 medium yellow onion, chopped fine (omit for an elimination diet)
+- 1 medium yellow onion chopped fine (omit for low FODMAP)

-2 Tb Arrowroot (Bob’s Red Mill) or tapioca flour
+- 2 tablespoons Arrowroot Bob's Red Mill or tapioca flour

-2 tbsp white balsamic vinegar or apple cider vinegar
+- 2 tablespoons white balsamic vinegar or apple cider vinegar

 For mashed potato topping